sonechca/Mintae.kim_Game_Project/README.md

 # Personal_Game_Project

-I want to improve my c++ level.
+I want to improve my c++ level, so I start studying by using online lecture.

+I will try to understand fully and I will make game by myself again.

-It is my Personal project and practice diary
+It is my Personal project and practice Area.

-Reference by Assort Rock Game Academy http://assortrock.com/
+# Reference by Assort Rock Game Academy
+http://assortrock.com/